What to Say at the Bank When Opening a Miller Trust Account in Ohio

 - The QIT account uses the beneficiary's Social Security number — no separate EIN is required.
 The ODM trust instrument states that the identification number for the QIT is the primary beneficiary's Social Security number, and the attached Certification of Trust (under ORC 5810.13) repeats that the taxpayer identification number for the trust is the beneficiary's SSN.
 A Miller-type/QIT is a grantor trust reported under the grantor's SSN; banks that ask for an EIN can be shown the trust instrument and the Information Packet's 'Trust Bank Account' section, which directs that the account be established with the recipient's Social Security number.

 - No. Ohio Department of Medicaid does not require legal representation to open the account.
 If a branch insists, that is a bank-policy stance, not a Medicaid rule — escalate to the bank's trust department or use a community bank or credit union.
-For advice on your specific situation, consult a Ohio-licensed elder-law attorney.
+For advice on your specific situation, consult an Ohio-licensed elder-law attorney.